Pioneers (1832 - 1904)

 Contenders: Alfred Robert Tucker (ART), Frederick Tucker (FRT), Hubert Tucker (HUT), Edward Jr. Tucker (EJT) and Bell

 Leaving at 4.20am, they reached Bowfell by 8am and Scafell Pike at 9am.
 Then to Skiddaw around 1pm.
-Having largely survived on beef tea and streamwater thus far, the party celebrated their three quarter mark with sixteen bottles – 16 – of ginger beer.
-The group averaged around 3 miles an hour to the top of Skiddaw but it was "too good to last, and the next dozen miles [to Helvellyn] (including some bathing of feet and feeding) occupied no less than six hours" [idn41].
+Having largely survived on beef tea and streamwater thus far, the party celebrated their three quarter mark with 16 bottles of ginger beer.
+While they averaged around 3 miles an hour to the top of Skiddaw, it was "too good to last, and the next dozen miles [to Helvellyn] (including some bathing of feet and feeding) occupied no less than six hours" [idn041].

-Upon reaching Helvellyn there was some debate on whether to add Fairfield to the list, but it was declined on the basis "enough is as good as a feast" [idn16].
+Upon reaching Helvellyn there was some debate on whether to add Fairfield to the list, but it was declined on the basis "enough is as good as a feast" [idn016].

-They carried nothing with them "but a small quantity of beef tea" [idn16].
-As befitting of a future clergy, the local press [idn12] noted "this remarkable effort of pluck and endurance was conducted on strict teetotal lines.”
+They carried nothing with them "but a small quantity of beef tea" [idn016].
+The local press [idn012] noted "this remarkable effort of pluck and endurance was conducted on strict teetotal lines.”

 There is some confusion on the year of this endeavour.
 The only contemporaneous news article I can find is dated 1876.
-Palmer [id16] notes it as 1877 but he is often inaccurate.
-And all subsequent descriptions of notable fell walks mark it as 1878, although the earliest of these was written in 1890.
+However, all subsequent descriptions of notable fell walks mark it as 1878, although the earliest of these was written in 1890.
+Palmer [id016] notes it as 1877 but he is often inaccurate.
 Overall, 1876 is my educated guess because: (1) the veracity of the newspaper source of that year; and (2) by 1878, Alfred Tucker was moving on to other parts of his life.

-The Tuckers were seemingly aware there was a record to be broken. [idn12] notes the brothers "lowered the previous highly-thought of record by six hours".
+The Tuckers were seemingly aware there was a record as it was said that the brothers "lowered the previous highly-thought of record by six hours" [idn012].
 This previous (perhaps inaugural?)
 ‘Four Fells Record’ was set by a "well-known Alpine climber" and a "guide, Mackereth of Dungeon Ghyll".
-This is referenced again in [idn41].
+This is referenced again in [idn041].
 It is not clear to what endeavour this refers and I can find no further record.
-A Mackereth guide (John Bennett) was involved in an 1865 walk over three fells [end1b] but I do not think that involved an Alpinist.
+A Mackereth guide (John Bennett) was involved in an 1865 walk over three fells [end1b] but I do not think that involved a known Alpinist.
 Another option could be Edward Pilkington and Bennett's round of seven peaks in 1871 [end3].
 The Pilkingtons were certainly involved in the Alpine Club, although this walk was far from a ‘Four Fells’ as Great Gable, Blencathra and Fairfield were also included.
-I conclude that the Tuckers were attempting to beat a walk which history has poorly recorded; I reference this prior record as [end2b] – see above.

 PILKINGTON'S RETURN [end8]